Call us today: (800) 716-7608

 After-hour Deliveries Costs: Going to a facility outside of regular operating hours can cost extra.

-Truck Ordered Not Used (TONU) Costs: Carrier will have a clause allowing for a TONU.
+Truck Ordered Not Used (TONU) Costs: The Carrier will have a clause allowing for a TONU.
 There is only a charge if the truck is canceled after a pre-established cut-off time.

 Diversion Miles Costs: Diversion costs will occur if the Carrier is told to drive to a different location upon arrival at a shipper or receiver.